CodeYourFuture/curriculum/common-content/en/module/onboarding/goals/index.md

 objectives = [
   "List the core goals of the module",
-  "Find the learning objectives for Sprint 1",
+  "Find the learning objectives for Sprint 1", "Describe what you need to do in order to complete the onboarding module" ]
-  "Find the overall success criteria for the module"
-]
 [build]
   render = 'never'